hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 `$ cd ~/unix_workshop/rnaseq_project/data/untrimmed_fastq`

-Since the *Timmomatic* command is complicated and we will be running it a number of times, let's draft the command in a **text editor**, such as Sublime, TextWrangler or Notepad++.
+Since the *Trimmomatic* command is complicated and we will be running it a number of times, let's draft the command in a **text editor**, such as Sublime, TextWrangler or Notepad++.
 When finished, we will copy and paste the command into the terminal.

 For the single fastq input file `Mov10_oe_1.subset.fq`, we're going to run the following command: